9: Study Abroad Opportunities

 Whether you are a student visiting Warwick or a Warwick student studying abroad, you have responsibilities to the Department in which you are studying.

-As an incoming student, you have some responsibilities to the Department, just as we have some responsibilities to you.
+As an incoming visiting student, you have some responsibilities to the Department, just as we have some responsibilities to you.
 We want to ensure that you are coping with your work and engaging with your course while you are with us.
-In the table below, you will find a list of 11 Monitoring points across the three terms.
+In the table below, you will find a list of 13 Monitoring points across the three terms.
 You must ensure that you meet each one of the Monitoring points during the time that you are with us.
-If you miss too many, we will get in contact with you to check on your wellbeing and we will also inform the Office for Global Engagement about our concerns regarding your attendance and engagement.
+If you miss too many, we will get in contact with you to check on your wellbeing and we will also inform the Student Mobility team about our concerns regarding your attendance and engagement.
 The Monitoring points are listed below:

 |Economics based students on incoming Erasmus and Study Abroad placements|